Zode/KCC/docs/docs/debugger.md

 The debugger can be opened from Flax's toolbar at the top: `Window` -> `KCC Debugger`.

+> [!NOTE]
+> You must compile the plugin (and optionally your game if you wish to use user events) with `KCC_DEBUGGER` in C# scripting defines.
+> It is not ideal to keep it always defined, as KCC Debugger is performance hungry.
+It should only be used to help you figure out why something is not behaving as expected, or help you understand the KCC physics processing.

 ![ Image showing out where the menu entry is ](/KCC/images/debuggermenu.png)

 ## Window contents